laravel/docs/validation.md

 <a name="localization"></a>
 #### Specifying Custom Messages In Language Files

-In many cases, you may wish to specify your attribute specific custom messages in a language file instead of passing them directly to the `Validator`.
+In most cases, you will probably specify your custom messages in a language file instead of passing them directly to the `Validator`.
 To do so, add your messages to `custom` array in the `resources/lang/xx/validation.php` language file.

     'custom' => [
         'email' => [